Dani3lB/tagless-final-example/article.md

 I think the same is true for every part of a program, including every layer and class.
 I would say something like:
 "A class should **not be able** to do more than it is intended".
 Maybe you say, how could a class do more than it is intended?
-Instead of lengthy explanations let me jump right into an example which I can explain afterwards.
+Instead of lengthy explanations let me jump right into an example which I can explain afterward.

 ## In practice
 Look at the case of Programmer Peter.
 His company wants to create a money handler application, and the registration is already done.
 Peter's task is to implement a decrease money mechanism on the backend and handle when there is not enough money to decrease from.
-Let's see Peters journey if the application is written without tagless final and with it.
+Let's see Peter's journey if the application is written without tagless final and with it.

 ### Without tagless final